Ezra & Esther Lesson 1

 And more than that – the temple had to be around in the first century as well, and when Daniel was written the temple had been destroyed.
 That meant the temple had to be rebuilt.

 How do we know that the temple had to be around in the first century?
 Because Matthew 24:15 tells us that Daniel had prophesied about the destruction of the temple at the hands of the Romans.
-Also, John 2:17 tells us that one of the prophecies of Jesus was that “The zeal of thine house hath eaten me up.”
-How could that prophecy have been fulfilled absent a temple?
+Also, John 2:17 tells us that one of the prophecies of Jesus was that “the zeal of thine house hath eaten me up.”
+How could those prophecies have been fulfilled absent a temple?

 In short, for the prophecies about Jesus and his church to be fulfilled, the Jews had to be in Jerusalem in the first century and the Jewish temple had to be in Jerusalem in the first century.
 Neither of those things is true when the book of Ezra opens!